Hixie/mahogony-staircase/script/script.md

 There are lots of pre-built widgets along the lines of NetworkImage and TextCell.

-- DecoratedBox, Padding, Opacity, and ConstrainedBox can all be expressed using Container.
+- DecoratedBox, Padding, and ConstrainedBox can all be expressed using Container.
 This helps keep the code a tiny bit more concise.

 - Viewport and BlockBody are actually the building blocks of Block, which also has built-in support for scrolling.